Reports say that a North Korean soldier captured by Ukraine has died

 **North Korea Sends Troops to Support Russia**

 North Korea has sent more than 10,000 soldiers to help Russia in its war with Ukraine.
-However, neither Moscow nor Pyongyang have confirmed or denied this deployment.
+However, neither nor Pyongyang have confirmed or denied this deployment.

 **Soldiers Used as “Expendable” Forces**